Your law journal's liaison librarian is available for special assistance with research strategy:

 Federal Circuit Bar Journal - Mary Kate Hunter

-Federal Communications Law Journal - Tiffany Robson
+Federal Communications Law Journal - Germaine Leahy

 George Washington International Law Review - Traci Emerson Spackey